bennywee/stochastic_volatility_workflow/writeups/model_desciptions.md

 We could:

-- Generate data from CP or NCP and do SBC with the CP, NCP model and KSC model.
-See what the difference is in "calibration".
+- Generate data from CP or NCP and do SBC with the CP model, NCP model and KSC model.
+See what the difference is in "calibration" diagnostics.
 We can provide a new set of diagnostics for testing the calibration of the mixture approxmiation model.
 In the paper they performed two sets of diagnostics:

-1) Simulated data from the SV model and compare to a GARCH model, which is another type of model for modelling volatility by fitting to the simulated data and performing likelihood ratio tests.
+1) Simulated data from the SV model and compare to a GARCH model (which is another type volatility model) by fitting to the simulated data and performing likelihood ratio tests.
 Where the null is "SV model is correct".
 They used the posterior mean of the SV model to get the log likelihoods and a MLE estimate of GARCH

 2) Used bayes factors to compare performance of SV and GARCH on different currency data.